ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/worked_example_new.md

 during the acclimation window (as before), applies a lag (as before), but can now use the existing `pyrealm` optimal `chi` mechanism to estimate `chi`, `ci`, `mc` and `mj` using lagged `xi`.
-The lagged `vcmax` and `jmax` are calculated using the same `jmax` limitation scheme as the original model.
+The lagged `vcmax` and `jmax` are calculated using the same `jmax` limitation scheme as the original model and then `Ac` and `Aj` are calculated as usual.

+I think this is also a better user interface.
+The subdaily calculation is applied to an existing P Model and uses all the same settings, so a user just needs to set the acclimation window and how strong a lag to apply (`alpha`).

 Note that this _can_ also be used with the experimental optimal chi methods:
 Aliénor's soil moisture approaches and Rodolfo's rootzone stress.
 This makes